napframework/nap/docs/doxygen/markdown/11_sequencer.md

 # Introduction {#introduction}

-The sequencer of NAP 0.5 can be used to control and manipulate parameters inside a NAP application and/or synchronise this together with audio playback or an external clock.
+The sequencer of NAP 0.5 can be used to control and manipulate parameters and trigger events from within a NAP application and/or synchronise this together with audio playback or an external clock.
 You can animate an arbitrary amount of parameters while at the same time maintaining flexibility and control over synchronization.

 The sequencer is set up to run independently of the application’s main render thread.
 Because of this, the sequencer introduces some concepts that can be hard to understand at first glance.
 This document serves as a starting point for those who want to work with the sequencer and/or developers that want to add their own features or custom track types to the sequencer.